 - Current students

-There a few ways in which you can express your student voice, connect in or be part of the Unitec Student Council, or become a Class Rep, provide feedback via surveys.
+There a few ways in which you can express your student voice, connect in or be part of the Unitec Student Council, become a Class Rep, provide feedback via surveys.
 For more information on these, please see below.

-Te Kaunihera Akonga o Wairaka is made up of current students who are caring, passionate and dedicated, and are elected to represent you here at Unitec.
+Te Kaunihera Akonga o Wairaka (Unitec Student Council) is made up of current students who are caring, passionate and dedicated, and are elected to represent you here at Unitec.
 They’re here to support and encourage fellow students through whatever issues or concerns arise on campus.
 To find out more about your Student Council, visit the Student Council page.

 HELP MAKE THE STUDENT VOICE HEARD BY STANDING IN THE UPCOMING ELECTIONS.